 Supporting local shopping on Small Business Saturday

 Small Business Saturday was created in 2010 by American Express as a way for specialty shops to better compete with big-box and online retailers.
-“Shopping small” encourages spending at businesses within the community to help boost local economies.
+“Shopping small” encourages spending at businesses close to home to help boost local economies.

-On Saturday, a number of businesses in the region will offer specials deals or discounts, a prime opportunity to get some holiday shopping done early without having to spend time online or on the road.
+These local businesses rely on securing a share of the holiday spending.
+For Small Business Saturday, they often provide special deals or discounts, a prime opportunity to get some holiday shopping done early without having to spend time online or on the road.

 Yet one lone Saturday to highlight small businesses is not enough.
-If these local businesses are to survive and continue, residents must be regular customers or they’ll see their options disappear.
+If these local businesses are to thrive, residents must be regular customers or they’ll see their options disappear.

 We all should support these businesses in our region that make services and products immediately available, without having to wait days for delivery.

 It’s not just for convenience — strong local businesses make for a more vital community and keeps dollars circulating in the local economy.
-So let’s hope Small Business Saturday keys more people into becoming more aware of what’s available and worth purchasing in “shopping local.”
+So let’s hope Small Business Saturday keys more people to become more aware of what’s available and worth purchasing in their own area.